firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 ~~~~~~~~~~~~~~~~~~

 In addition to the simple meshes described above, Firedrake also has
-support for solving problems on `immersed manifolds <submanifold_>`_.
+support for solving problems on orientable `immersed manifolds
-That is, meshes in which the entities are *immersed* in a higher
+<submanifold_>`_.
+That is, meshes in which the entities are
-dimensional space.
-For example, the surface of a sphere in 3D.
+*immersed* in a higher dimensional space.
+For example, the surface of
+a sphere in 3D.

 If your mesh is an such immersed manifold, you need tell Firedrake
 that the geometric dimension of the coordinate field (defining where